thatlawyerfellow/OpenNDA/README.md

 **OPEN NDA**
 Version 0.1

+**THE OPEN NDA IS IN BETA.
+KINDLY DO NOT USE IT TILL IT IS READY.
+IT IS UP TODAY FOR COMMENTS AND CONTRIBUTIONS SO WE CAN CLOSE THE DRAFT**

 **DESCRIPTION**
 OpenNDA is a universal, Creative-Commons-style Non-Disclosure Agreement that applies automatically when the Recipient opens the media containing confidential information.
 No signatures, no negotiation, no back-and-forth.
 The Sender affixes the Adequate Notice, the Recipient accesses the content, and the NDA is in force.
 Simple, portable, and enforceable.
 This repository hosts the official text: https://github.com/thatlawyerfellow/OpenNDA/blob/main/v1